Welcome KUOW's Summer 2018 RadioActive youth producers

 It’s always been a dream of mine to bake the perfect loaf of banana bread.
 I really like scented candles, and my most prized possession is Fleetwood Mac’s “Rumors” on cassette.
-Some of my marketable skills include a passion for music (I play more than just “Wonderwall” on guitar), a deep love of stories (I ask a lot of questions), and my ability to give facts about sea creatures on demand.
-Although I’m no longer waiting to get whisked away on a magical adventure anytime soon (at this age, Gandalf is my last hope), I hope to make some impact by telling stories.
+Some of my marketable skills include a passion for music (I play more than just “Wonderwall” on guitar) and my ability to give facts about sea creatures on demand.
+Although I’m no longer waiting to get whisked away on a magical adventure anytime soon (Gandalf is my last hope), I hope to make some impact by telling stories.

 Jadenne Cabahug, Junior, Kentridge High School

 Storytelling is a big part of who I am as a person.
 As a child, I found that reading books was more addicting than playing with my other toys or watching a colorful TV show.
 As a social person, I create connections by sharing stories big and small.
 Travelling is another big part of my life, having moved from San Diego, California to Atsugi, Japan and now here to Seattle!
 I am a hard-working individual who hopes to uncover and share stories with the world.

 Ever since I was in middle school, my teachers have told me I have a face for radio.
 While I personally believe I have more of a “reclusive author” face, I can’t deny my affinity for the auditory arts.
 I have played the bass since I was twelve and rapped in enough school projects to fill a mixtape someone hands you at the bus stop.
 More than anything, I strive to find that perfect way to express my stories, and I can’t wait to hop right in and make some radio.